GeminiDRSoftware/DRAGONS/astrodata/scripts/docscripts/source/gen.ADMANUAL_ADConcepts.rst

-sufficient for handling "MEFs" as such, and the real problem was the MEFs are presented by fits libraries (e.g. pyfits) as lists of Header- Data Units, aka "extensions", and relationships between the extensions are not recognised.
-AstroData on the other hand is intended to recognise those connections and present the data in a MEF as a related whole, for example interpreting the set as some particular dataset type.
+sufficient for handling "MEFs" as such, and the real problem was the MEFs are presented by fits libraries (e.g. pyfits) as lists of Header- Data Units, aka "extensions", and relationships between the extensions are not recognized.
+AstroData on the other hand is intended to recognize those connections and present the data in a MEF as a related whole, for example interpreting the set as some particular dataset type.
+The data in a MEF is not incidentally present, it's part of a bundle of data associated with this dataset type, which to first order map to instrument-modes for those supported.

 Ample header data exists in the datasets to perform this function given a definition of how the types are characterized, and what unified interface one wants to present.
-Given the configuration AstroData will look at data in a format-specific ways when needed, but maintain a consistent interface for the AstroData user.
+Given such definitions in an AstroData configuration (aka ADCONFIG), AstroData will look at data in a format-specific ways when needed, but maintain a consistent interface for the AstroData user.

 To use astrodata you will develop a lexicon of terms or use an existing set of definitions, e.g. Gemini's.
-In the current system there are three types of terms to be concerned wits:
+In the current system there are three types of terms to be concerned with:

 + dataset classification names, aka **AstroDataTypes**